Assessment, Evaluation, and Data Literacy

 - Locating, analyzing, interpreting, and using multiple data sources to make data-evidenced decisions.

-The Department of Educational Foundations and Leadership requires no supplemental materials in addition to submission of the graduate application and official transcripts for admission to the master's degree program in Educational Foundations - Assessment and Evaluation.
+The Department of Educational Foundations and Leadership requires no supplemental materials in addition to submission of the graduate application and official transcripts for admission to the master's degree program in Educational Foundations - Assessment, Evaluation, and Data Literacy.

-Applications to the master's degree program in Educational Foundations - Assessment and Evaluation are accepted on a rolling basis.
+Applications to the master's degree program in Educational Foundations - Assessment, Evaluation, and Data Literacy are accepted on a rolling basis.

 All assistantships (and any fellowships) are awarded through the academic department.
 Students interested in obtaining an assistantship must apply.
 New students may indicate on their online application for admission that they would like to be considered for an assistantship.
 Current students must contact the academic department for application information.
 Each department may have different requirements for assistantship applicants, so all students should contact the academic department to determine these particular requirements.
 Only those students fully admitted to a master’s or doctoral degree-seeking program are eligible for a graduate assistantship.
 Students admitted as non-degree seeking or to a certificate program may not hold an assistantship.